For flood related advice see our flood recovery information.

 Provide sandbags to non-residential properties not in formal flood zones.

-Clear blocked culverts bridges and watercourses during a flood event, or afterwards on land that is not in the Council's ownership.
+Clear blocked culverts, bridges and watercourses during a flood event, or afterwards, on land that is not in our ownership.

 Accept responsibility for placement of sandbags, except at locations where infirmity or disability is an issue.

 Accept responsibility for the disposal of sandbags, other than in the formal flood warning zones.